Bh-ardwaj/CAR_SELECTION/README.md

   Analyze which accessories and colors tend to be chosen together.
 This feature uncovers popular modification trends not obvious from individual probabilities.

 - **Interactive UI**
-  Users can select a car model and instantly view probability tables and charts.
+  Users can select a car model and instantly view probability tables.

 ---